Sarah Dunant: Early life

 Dunant was born in 1950 and raised in London.
 She is the daughter of David Dunant, a former Welsh airline steward who later became a manager at British Airways, and his French wife Estelle, who grew up in Bangalore, India.

 She went to Godolphin and Latymer, a local girls' grammar school.
 She then studied history at Newnham College, Cambridge, where she was involved in the amateur theatrical club Footlights.
 After she graduated, she earned an actor's equity card and moved to Tokyo, Japan.
 In Tokyo, she worked as an English teacher and nightclub hostess for six months, before returning home through Southeast Asia.

 Broadcasting career

-She worked at BBC Radio 4 for two years in London, producing its then arts magazine Kaleidoscope, before travelling again, this time overland through North, Central and South America, a trip that became research material for her first solo novel Snow Storms in Hot Climate (1988), a thriller about the early cocaine trade in Colombia.
+She worked at BBC Radio 4 for two years in London, producing its then arts magazine programme Kaleidoscope, before travelling again, this time overland through North, Central and South America, a trip that became research material for her first solo novel Snow Storms in a Hot Climate (1988), a thriller about the early cocaine trade in Colombia.

-She went on to work extensively in radio and television, most notably as a presenter of BBC2's late night live arts programme, The Late Show in the 1990s and Night Waves, BBC Radio 3's nightly cultural discussion programme.
+She went on to work extensively in radio and television, most notably as a presenter of BBC2's late-night live arts programme The Late Show in the 1990s and Night Waves, BBC Radio 3's nightly cultural discussion programme.

-She contributes regularly to radio, and is an occasional presenter for BBC Radio 4's opinion slot "Point of View".
+She contributes regularly to radio, as an occasional presenter for BBC Radio 4's opinion slot A Point of View. and more recently delivering a series of five original essays on Isabella d'Este and the art of writing historical fiction, entitled Unearthing the Past.